 7 Toxic People You Should Avoid to Be Happy

-1. The opportunist
+1. Toxic people: The opportunist

 2. Those who avoid responsibility

-If you don’t get away from them as quickly as possible, odds are they’ll load all of their problems and responsibilities on you.
+You should try and get away from them as quickly as possible, odds are they’ll load all of their problems and responsibilities on you.